chrys87/fenrir/README.md

 # installation
 - Archlinux: PKGBUILD in AUR
-- install.sh (there is currently no uninstall)
+- Manual: run install.sh and uninstall.sh as root
-- run from git:
+- you also can just run it from git without installation:
 You can just run the following as root: cd src/fenrir-package/ sudo ./fenrir
 Settings "settings.conf" is located in the "config" directory or after installation in /etc/fenrir.
-To install it use the "install.sh" in the root folder of the git. sudo ./install.sh or remove sudo ./deinstall.sh

 Take care that the used drivers in the config matching your installed drivers.
 By default it uses:
 - sound driver: genericDriver (via sox, could configured in settings.conf)